 In the words of a U.S. Treasury Department spokesman at the time, “It has been the longstanding policy of the United States not to target Iranian imports of humanitarian items, such as food, medicine and medical devices.
 If there is in fact a shortage of some medicines in Iran, it is due to choices made by the Iranian government, not the US government.”
 Instead of allocating hard currency to needed medical supplies, it “is being allocated by the government to other purposes, whether it is supporting the Assad regime [in Syria], supporting terrorism or supporting the nuclear program.”

 Ahmadinejad’s scandals continued to plague him even after he left office.
 His first vice president, Mohammad Reza Rahimi, was sentenced to five years in prison for “acquiring wealth through illicit methods” in 2015.
 Sentencing of his vice president for executive affairs, Mohammad Baghaei, soon followed in December 2017, when Baghaei announced he had been sentenced to 63 years in prison for financial malfeasance.
-That’s not to mention Ahmadinejad being convicted on seven counts, including misuse of state funds totaling two billion dollars, by the Supreme Audit Court.
+Additionally, the former chairman of Sarmayeh Bank, Parviz Kazemi, who was labor minister during the Ahmadinejad administration, was sentenced to 20 years in prison after a corruption investigation.
+That’s not to mention Ahmadinejad himself being convicted on seven counts, including misuse of state funds totaling $2 billion dollars, by the Supreme Audit Court.